come-raczy/come-env/README.md

 Start `nvim` and run `:checkhealth`.

+## Google Drives

+They are managed through `rclone`.
+See in the `rclone` directory for the configuration and for a script to mount the drives in a reasonable way.

 ## Devices

 With Hyprland, it is necessary to know the keyboard name in order to enable selection